paolomonella/romualdus/README.md

 - `csv` folder includes CSV tables:
     - tables of signs for each manuscript (MS) transcribed at the graphematic layer, such as `a-tos.csv` for MS A and `b-tos.csv` for MS B
-    - tables of abbreviation combinations for those MSS (manuscripts), such as `a-combi.csv` for MS A and `b-combi.csv` for MS B (note that the transcription has been done at the graphematic layer only for the first paragraphs of MSS A, B and C;
+    - tables of common abbreviation combinations for those MSS (manuscripts), such as `a-combi.csv` for MS A and `b-combi.csv` for MS B (note that the transcription has been done at the graphematic layer only for the first paragraphs of MSS A, B and C;